Learning from LoL (League of Legends) Certificate Expiration Incident: How AWS ACM Automatic Renewal Works

 Introduction

-On January 4, 2026, the MOBA game League of Legends (LoL) experienced a major outage due to an expired SSL certificate.
+On January 4, 2026, a major outage occurred in the MOBA game League of Legends (LoL) due to an expired SSL certificate.

-In this article, I will summarize the incident and introduce the automatic certificate renewal mechanism using AWS Certificate Manager (ACM).
+In this article, I'll organize the details of the outage and introduce an automatic certificate renewal mechanism using AWS Certificate Manager (ACM).

 On January 4, 2026, the SSL certificate used by the LoL game client expired, preventing players worldwide from connecting to game servers.

-In fact, a similar incident had occurred in 2016, and the certificate issued at that time expired exactly 10 years later.
+In fact, a similar outage had occurred in 2016, and the certificate issued at that time had reached its expiration exactly 10 years later.

 Certificate Details